n4bb12/verdaccio-github-oauth-ui/docs/troubleshooting.md

 ### Error: "Failed requesting GitHub user info"

 - Double-check that your configured client id and client secret are correct.
+- You might be using this plugin in combination with another auth plugin that allows users to register without having a corresponding GitHub account.
 - If you are behind a proxy, make sure you are also passing through the query parameters to Verdaccio.
 See [#47](https://github.com/n4bb12/verdaccio-github-oauth-ui/issues/47#issuecomment-643814163)